 Estimate the total volume of the cost driver for the operating period.

 Divide the estimated overhead ﬁgure by the estimated cost driver volume.

-To allocate an overhead based on this rate, it is multiplied with the number of cost driver units applied in production.
+To allocate overhead based on this rate, multiply the rate by the number of cost driver units applied in production.